 A My Private Coney project Flash non-fiction, brief moments and old memories of a city and mother's emotional and physical real estate disappearing at the speed of heartbreak.

 Tuesday, April 21, 2009

 Beauty In The Eye of...

 I don't know if she has a name or if each bar names her themselves.
-I just know that at 12:09 on a Sunday night, sitting at the bar alone and recapturing the weekend's highs and the lows of perseverance and loneliness, how reassuring it is to see a voluptuous woman command such respect and radiate such beauty.
+I just know that at 12:09 on a Sunday night - or Monday morning if you’re really going to be a dick about it - sitting at the bar by myself and recapturing the weekend's highs and the lows of perseverance and loneliness, I find it reassuring to see a voluptuous woman command such respect and radiate such beauty.

 MY PRIVATE CONEY presents IT WAS HER NEW YORK, the short stories that accompany the work-in-progress video and photo collection of the same name (myprivateconey.com - media link - IT WAS HER NEW YORK).
 The stories and the media explore the tender rubble that holds both my mother, Florence's and New York's soul as one disappears into old age and the other into gentrification.
 All are real observations and/or experiences with very little tall-tale telling.

 Except when it makes the story better.

 Please visit myprivateconey.com for additional information and sample works.